riga/law/examples/sequential_htcondor_at_cern/README.md

 ```

 This should take only a few minutes to process, depending on the job queue availability.
+You will notice that as soon as the first `CreateChars` workflow (with five branches each) successfully finishes, a `CreatePartialAlphabet` workflow (with a single branch) is started, that submits a job.
+In the end, the full alphabet should be written to the command line as well as to the output of `CreateFullAlphabet`.

 By default, this example uses a local scheduler, which - by definition - offers no visualization tools in the browser.
 If you want to see how the task tree is built and subsequently run, run ``luigid`` in a second terminal.